KittyGiraudel/site/_posts/2013-11-12-themes-layouts-twig.md

 ---
-title: Dealing with themes and layouts with Twig
+title: "Dealing with themes and layouts with Twig"
 layout: post
 comments: true
 preview: false